madjugglers/pattern-book/04_five_person_patterns.md

 This pattern is also called the Chocolate Box.
 See [](https://www.juggle.org/passing-post-feeding-on-chocolate-bars/)

-Pattern by Steve Otteson and MAJ.
+Pattern by Steve Otteson and MAJ; performed by Mad-5 at 1997 Madfest.

 ### Double Chocolate Double 3-Count Feed